Zero Down Home Loans: How to Qualify

 Veterans.
 Active duty military.
 Military spouses.
 A VA home loan is one of the most attractive loans in the industry with no down payment, no mortgage insurance, and it’s guaranteed by the government, providing borrowers with support to prevent foreclosures.

 Along with the government guarantee comes competitive rates and terms.
-Rates are typically 0.5 to 1 percent lower than conventional interest rates.
+Rates are typically 0.5-1% lower than conventional interest rates.
 So not only are you looking at zero down payment, but you could also be looking at the ability to afford a larger home.

 Let’s not forget, most fees and closing costs are limited by the VA.
 Just know there is a funding fee that’s applied to the VA loan.
 The funding fee proceeds go directly to the VA and help cover losses on the few loans that go into default.
 It can be financed but must be paid at closing time.